Allen leads Indians to 11-1 romp over Reds

+CINCINNATI (AP) — Greg Allen needed just two games in his latest tour with the Cleveland Indians to make a huge impact.

-CINCINNATI (AP) — Greg Allen homered and tripled among his career-high four hits, Trevor Bauer stayed hot with seven solid innings and the Cleveland Indians beat the Cincinnati Reds 11-1 on Sunday.
+Recalled from Triple-A Columbus on Saturday for the third time this season, Allen homered and tripled among his career-high four hits and made a circus catch behind Trevor Bauer, who pitched seven solid innings, as the Cleveland Indians remained baseball’s hottest team with an 11-1 rout of the Cincinnati Reds on Sunday.

+“It wasn’t too bad,” said Allen, who made a leaping backhand catch of Jose Iglesias’s drive to the warning track in left-center field before bouncing into a bullpen fence in the second inning.
+“It was nice to get a win.”

+“Boy, did he impact the game,” Cleveland manager Terry Francona said.
+“A great catch, four hits — it’s nice for the whole organization.”

-Jake Bauers hit a two-run homer and Tyler Naquin and Jason Kipnis added solo shots, helping Cleveland to a season-high sixth straight win.
+Jake Bauers hit a two-run homer and Tyler Naquin and Jason Kipnis added solo shots, helping Cleveland to a season-high sixth straight win — the longest current streak in the majors.

-The Indians’ tied their single-game season high with nine extra-base hits.
+The Indians’ tied their single-game season highs with 18 hits and nine extra-base hits while completing a two-game sweep in which they outscored the Reds by a combined 18-3

+“It was just two games,” Reds manager David Bell said.
+“They were big games for us, but two games doesn’t take away what we did, which was give us a chance and set us up for the second half.
+What helps us is our ability to bounce back.
+The team that bounces back the best is the team that will win this division.”

 Bauer (8-6) improved to 4-0 with a 2.90 earned-run average over his last six starts.
 He allowed one hit through the first four innings before Jose Peraza singled to lead off the fifth and scored on Josh VanMeter’s pinch-hit double.
 Bauer bounced back to slip called third strikes past the potential tying runs, Joey Votto and Eugenio Suarez.

+“He battled his rear end off,” Francona said.
+“For four hits and (three) walks, it seemed like there was a lot of traffic.
+He got two huge strikeouts.
+That allowed us to add on.”

 Bauer avoided damage again with two more strikeouts to end the sixth with runners on second and third.
 He allowed four hits with three walks and nine strikeouts.
 He also hit a batter.
+Four leadoff batters reached base against him.

+“That puts you behind the 8-ball, but I was able to work out of it,” Bauer said.
+“I’m mostly happy to be healthy.
+I’ve felt like myself for the last three starts.”

 Right fielder Yasiel Puig didn’t move as Naquin launched an 0-1 Tyler Mahle splitter deep into the right field seats with two outs in the fourth inning for a 1-0 Cleveland lead.